 On this unique small group wildlife photography tour, our expert will be on hand throughout to provide all the necessary advice and help you develop your skills; in addition he will cover a variety of subjects including camera basics and simplifying the photographic process, to essentials in composition and field techniques.

-Our 2018 departure will be accompanied by acclaimed photographer and author Nick Garbutt, with 2019 led by award-winning photographer Bret Charman.
 The 2019 itinerary will vary from that shown below - please contact us for details.

 Day1: Depart the UK